aollivierre/PowerShell-Youtube-dl/README.md

 				false, simply pass the script the entire playlist URL.
 It usually looks something like: https://www.youtube.com/playlist?list=...)

+	'$VerboseDownloading = '
+		Default:	$False
+		Description:	This setting toggles whether to display extra information when downloading video or audio.
+Setting this to $True can be used to debug issues.

 	'$ConvertFile = '
 		Default:	$False
 		Description:	This setting toggles whether or not to convert downloaded video files to